SSDLC Hub

 The distinction between these roles mirrors the Cyber Bow-Tie model used in TLCTC.

 • Left Side (Causes): The Programmer operates here.
-They make decisions that prevent the Generic Vulnerability from existing in the first place (e.g., choosing a secure auth framework to prevent #4 Identity Theft).
+They make decisions that prevent the generic vulnerability from existing in the first place (e.g., choosing a secure auth framework to prevent #4 Identity Theft).

 • Center (Event): The Coder operates here.
-They write the specific lines of code that prevent the System Compromise (e.g., sanitizing input to prevent #2 Exploiting Server).
+They write the specific lines of code that prevent the system compromise (e.g., sanitizing input to prevent #2 Exploiting Server).

-• Right Side (Consequences): Both roles contribute to logging and resilience to mitigate data loss if a breach occurs[cite: 314].
+• Right Side (Consequences): Both roles contribute to logging and resilience to mitigate data loss if a breach occurs.

 Visualizing the Responsibilities